vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-java/tutorial.md

 ![intellij-edit-configurations](assets/intellij-edit-configurations.jpg)

 Then click the + button at the upper-left and add a new remote configuration.
-Fill the host and port fields with your host ip address and 8086.
+Fill the host and port fields with your host ip address and use port **8086**.

 ![intellij-live-debug-address](assets/intellij-live-debug-address.jpg)